 Finally, our thoracic surgery research laboratory is focused on novel therapeutics to thoracic malignancies and offers post-graduate positions for training in basic and translational laboratory research.

 Our number one priority is to provide the highest quality of surgical and postoperative care to individuals with thoracic surgical problems.
-Our talented and experienced surgeons offer a wide range of innovative surgical services ranging from minimally invasive operations on the lung and esophagus to the most aggressive open approaches for advanced and complex thoracic malignancies.
-Our surgeons work in close collaboration with physicians in the Dan L Duncan Comprehensive Cancer Center and the Baylor Lung Institute, thus facilitating a true multi-modal approach to the care of patients with thoracic malignancy and pulmonary disease.
+Our surgeons offer a wide range of innovative surgical services ranging from minimally invasive operations on the lung and esophagus to the most aggressive open approaches for advanced and complex thoracic malignancies.
+Our surgeons work in close collaboration with physicians in the Dan L Duncan Comprehensive Cancer Center and the Baylor Lung Institute, facilitating a true multi-modal, multidisciplinary approach to patient care.